ossf/scorecard/CONTRIBUTOR_LADDER.md

 - Mentor contributors and triagers
 - Approve and merge code contributions as appropriate
 - Participate in OpenSSF or Scorecard-specific community meetings, if possible
-- Hosting Scorecard-specific community meetings, if possible and comfortable
+- Facilitating Scorecard-specific community meetings, if possible and comfortable

 #### Privileges